keyboardsamurai/antonioagudo.com/content/blog/blog-stack-hugo-github-netlify.md

 It's been quite a while since I last blogged, though it's something I enjoy.
 Part of the reason for this current iteration of my website is so I could blog more regularly again.
-I know, all the cool kids now go to Facebook or Instagram or Tiktok to entertain themselves, but still - a blog is the place to go to if you to explain ideas in depth.
+I know, all the cool kids now go to Facebook or Instagram or Tiktok to entertain themselves, but still - a blog is the place to go to if you want to explain ideas in depth.
 And although it is tempting to just use medium.com these days to gain more reach you ultimately don't own the reach nor the platform.
 So I searched around for a good solution and found [Hugo](https://gohugo.io/)

 #### Why use a static generator when we have Wordpress&trade;?